preethi8a/adaptive-lfsr-prng-tinytapeout/docs/info.md

 11. Verify that the cooldown period prevents immediate subsequent adaptive events.

 The Cocotb testbench in `test/test.py` performs the basic functional verification of the PRNG, including reset, seeding, LFSR operation, output generation, and re-enabling behavior.
+## Credits

+We gratefully acknowledge the Center of Excellence (CoE) in Integrated Circuits and Systems (ICAS) and the Department of Electronics and Communication Engineering (ECE) for providing the necessary resources and guidance.

+Special thanks to Dr. H V Ravish Aradhya (HoD- ECE), Dr. K R Usha Rani (Associate Dean-PG), Dr. K. S. Geetha (Vice Principal) and Dr. K. N. Subramanya (Principal) for their constant encouragement and support in facilitating this Tiny Tapeout SKY26C submission.